the-dragons-studio/BdfCpp/README.md

 ```

 ### Installation
 This fork uses CMake to build.
+The base library requires only a C++17 compiler, whereas enabling the compression reader functions also requires the LZMA and GZip libraries.
 Follow these instructions to generate all needed files to start using BdfCpp.
 * Unpack BdfCpp to a chosen folder.
 * Navigate to the BdfCpp source folder in a command line window.
 * Run ``cmake .`` using your preferred command line arguments (e.g. ``cmake . -G MinGW Makefiles``)